 “Advent” literally means “the coming” or “the arrival.”
 In the Christian tradition it is also a time of preparation.
 The celebration of the Nativity was not a tradition until hundreds of years after Christ’s life on earth.
-We were an Easter people before we ever thought to celebrate Jesus’ birth.
 As Easter people, we know that the birth of this child—this child who is both fully human and Emmanuel, God with us—sets in motion a life and ministry that will change the world.
 Just as we prepare for Holy Week in Lent, we are invited to prepare for the Nativity during Advent.

 On each of the days of Advent, you are invited to read the scriptures that you will find here.
-Some of these passages don’t seem to have much to do with Christmas or the Nativity, but they are ways we can, through the Holy Spirit, encounter God with us in different ways.
-After you have read the passages for each day, read the reflection or devotion for each day.
-As we do this together each day, may God be at work preparing us to encounter the Christ child…and to be transformed.
+Some of these passages don’t seem to have much to do with Christmas or the Nativity, but they are ways Scripture speaks to us of light.

-This is a time of hope, of joy, and opportunity.
-May we at Northminster be filled with the Spirit in this Holy time!
+May we at Northminster be filled with Christ’s light in this Holy time!